srimayeeagnih/vaccine-causal-analysis/README.md

 DML for doubly robust heterogeneous effect estimation, and K-means clustering for country segmentation by treatment response profile.

+**Why This Project Matters**

+This project highlights the importance of systems thinking when working with messy, real-world data and explores how economic policy decisions may indirectly influence public health outcomes.
+One group of stakeholders this could affect is pharmaceutical distributors, especially if tariff costs end up being absorbed within the supply chain.

 ---

 ## Research Question